gluwa/creditcoin3/attestation_doc.md

 ### Attestor

 The attestor binary.
-This is a program that listens to a source Chain RPC endpoints and get's notified when a block is created.
+This is a program that listens to a source Chain RPC endpoints and gets notified when a block is created.
 Once a block is created, the program will sign that data and sign the VRF output.
 It will calculate it's inclusion in the network and depending on the outcome will submit the signed attestation to the attestor gossip network of a creditcoin3 node.
 This can be a local or remote creditcoin3 node.

 Once the binary is started, it will register itself on creditcoin3 as an attestor, based on the VRF output it can either include it's attestations or not (see research for more details about inclusion).